amrmahdyy/Topology-API/README.md

 + + [Usage](#usage)
  ## 🤷🏻‍♂️ About <a name = "about"></a>
  Provide the functionality to access, manage and store device topologies.
+ ## 👾 Why Java <a name = "whyJava"></a>
+1. Java is easy to learn.
+2. Java was designed to be easy to use and is therefore easy to write, compile, debug, and learn than other programming languages.
+3. Java is object-oriented.
+This allows you to create modular programs and reusable code.

+Java is platform-independent.
+One of the most significant advantages of Java is its ability to move easily from one computer system to another.
+The ability to run the same program on many different systems is crucial to World Wide Web software, and Java succeeds at this by being platform-independent at both the source and binary levels.
  ## 👮🏻‍♂️ Functional requirments <a name="functionalRequirments"></a>
 1. Read a topology from a given JSON file and store it in the memory.
 2. Write a given topology from the memory to a JSON file.